 Jungkook was never the hero who rescued me every time I was taken by the big, bad monster – it’s me who saves myself.
 The decision has always been mine to make, but Jungkook gave me the boost I needed.
 He taught me to always see the good in everything – even if I had to squint my eyes.
 His music, his great personality, and his big heart will always be my escape in times where I wish I didn’t exist in this world.

-I will end this article with a lyric from BTS’ song called “Magic Shop”, a track Jungkook co-produced and will forever stick with me: “On days where I hate myself for being me, on days where I want to disappear forever, let’s make a door.
+I will end this article with lyrics from BTS’ song called “Magic Shop”, a track Jungkook co-produced and will forever stick with me: “On days where I hate myself for being me, on days where I want to disappear forever, let’s make a door.
 It’s in your heart; open the door and this place will await – the Magic Shop.”